voofoo/tax_calc_PHP/README.md

 # tax_calc_PHP
-An attempt at creating an income tax calculator
+An attempt at creating an income tax calculator, implemented in PHP